Danaus plexippus

 Habitat and range

-Monarchs live in fields and parks where milkweed and native plants are common.
+Monarchs are found throughout Minnesota and live in fields and parks where milkweed and native plants are common.
 Because monarchs feed on flowering plants, many homeowners are converting portions their backyards from grass to flowers to help the butterfly population.
 Each fall, tens of millions of monarchs, including those from Minnesota, migrate to wintering grounds west of Mexico City.

 Population and management

 Researchers believe as many as 50 million monarchs migrate south each fall.
-To help the population, homeowners should plant flowering plants rather than grass or shrubs.
+To help the population, homeowners should plant flowering plants and milkweed.

 Fun facts